noisebrain/bitscrub-portable/README.md

     bitscrub -i FILENAME

-Typical usage (this prints any files that were modified, and silently adds checksums to any new files):
+Typical usage (this prints any files that were modified or corrupted, and silently adds checksums to any new files):

     bitscrub -wvq ~/